 Costa Rica’s Pacific Coast is an absolute paradise.
 Endless white sand beaches, surf towns at every turn, picture-perfect sunsets, and some of the countries most spectacular national parks.
 It’s the perfect place for surfers and yogis to go while visiting Costa Rica.

 Costa Rica’s Pacific Coast can be broken into six parts: North Guanacaste, South Guanacaste, Nicoya Peninsula, Central Pacific, South Pacific, and the Osa Peninsula.
 After spending weeks traveling through Costa Rica’s Pacific coast, here are some ideas for the best places to visit.

 Costa Rica’s Pacific Coast starts in the province of Guanacaste, bordered by Nicaragua in the North and the Nicoya Peninsula in the south.
 It’s an easy place to start your trip in Costa Rica as the capital city is Liberia, which is home to one of the main international airports in Costa Rica.
-Some of the countries best beaches are just an hour drive away from the airport!
+Some of the country’s best beaches are just an hour’s drive away from the airport!

 The beach towns in Northern Guanacaste, such as Playa Hermosa, are home to some of the most luxurious resorts in the country.
 You won’t find many hostels here as this area isn’t that popular with backpackers, but there are lots of beautiful beaches.

-My favourite beach in Northern Guanacaste is Playa Conchal.
-If you are staying in Tamarindo, you can take a day trip out to Playa Conchal which is well worth it.
-The beach is much nicer then the one in Tamarindo.
+My favorite beach in Northern Guanacaste is Playa Conchal.
+If you are staying in Tamarindo, you can take a day trip out to Playa Conchal, which is well worth it.
+The beach is much nicer than the one in Tamarindo.

 Tamarindo is one the most popular places to visit on the Pacific Coast of Costa Rica, where you can expect to find big name hotels as well as a developed hostel scene.
 This is a great place to start your journey onto the Pacific Coast as it is easily accessible from the airport in Liberia.
 You can book an airport transfer here.

 Tamarindo is also easily accessible from Monteverde, another must-see place in Costa Rica.
-I took a shared a shuttle from Monteverde to Tamarindo on my last visit to Costa Rica and it took three hours.
+I took a shared shuttle from Monteverde to Tamarindo on my last visit to Costa Rica, and it took three hours.